 In the UK, the UK Gambling Commission does a wonderful job of monitoring the flow of gambling activities with the region’s confines.
 Any provider wishing to provide access to UK residents has to follow the rules or suffer the consequences in the form of a significant fine or delicensing.
 This is exactly the reason why UK online gamblers are left with so many UK casinos to choose from when looking for a new online casino.
 Casinos want to operate where the playing field is fair and level.

 The importance of following rules in the gambling industry has certainly been clear to the PokerStars organization.
-Just this past week, it was announced that PokerStars had been slapped with a $10,000 USD penalty for taking illegal wagers through its BetStars sports book (New Jersey).
+Just this past week, it was announced that PokerStars in the USA had been slapped with a $10,000 USD penalty for taking illegal wagers through its BetStars sports book (New Jersey).
 The illegal wagers were placed on amateur sports games that involved teams located within the state’s boundaries.
 The fine was the largest handed down to date related to sports betting activities.
 Note: Sports betting has been legal in NJ since late is 2018.